 Specialists can be your PCP for special needs, upon request.
-ARTC works to have the best provider network for all of our members.
-New doctors are added daily, so check the ARTC website at ArkansasTotalCare.com to see if new providers have been added.
-If you would like a free copy of our provider directory or want to know more about a PCP before you choose, please call Member Services at 1-866-282-6280 (TTY: 711).
-Women have direct access to women's health specialists in addition to their PCP if their PCP is not a women's health specialist.
+Arkansas Total Care works to have the best provider network for all our members.
+New doctors are added daily, so check our website at ArkansasTotalCare.com to see if new providers have been added.
+If you would like a free copy of our Provider Directory or want to know more about a PCP before you choose, please call Member Services at 1-866-282-6280 (TTY: 711).
+Female patients may have direct access to women's health specialists in addition to their PCP if their PCP is not a women's health specialist.